Dive to 30 Feet and Go Face to Face with Great White Sharks

 Great white shark encounters at Guadalupe Island are nothing short of spectacular.
 Guadalupe feels like a remote outpost at the end of the earth but is actually incredibly easy to get to.
 Our trips meet in San Diego, California with coach transfers to Ensenada, Mexico.
 It’s the best destination in the world for calm, clear water and a consistently high probability of multiple shark encounters per day.

 The sheer number of animals in the bay we dive is jaw-droppingly amazing.
-We see two to three on most dives.
-The bay itself is home to 206 recognized individuals ranging from 12 to 19 feet long!
+We see great whites on three out of four dives.
+The bay itself is home to 215 recognized individuals ranging from 12 to 19 feet long!
 At times, we have seen as many as nine sharks on one dive—and that’s because Guadalupe is just the sort of place where magic regularly happens in the water.

 “I just returned from a Great White trip on the Nautilus Belle Amie.
 This is hands down the best live aboard I have been on, the crew worked tirelessly to do anything to make the trip amazing.
 All of the accommodations were top notch and the food was fantastic.
 The diving experience exceeded all.
 The dive masters, crew on deck and Captain made sure everyone on board was getting as many dives as they wanted to go on.
 We were doing 5-6 dives each day in the 30 ft cages, along with being able to jump in the surface cage as much as we wanted.
 This trip left us all amazed with Guadalupe and the sharks that we were able to dive with.
 I would recommend this company and boat to all my friends and I am hoping to plan another trip with some of the great individuals that were on the same trip!”